Occupational hygiene: United States

-Practitioners who successfully meet specific education and work-experience requirements and pass a written examination administered by the American Board of Industrial Hygiene (ABIH) are authorized to use the term Certified Industrial Hygienist (CIH) or Certified Associate Industrial Hygienist (CAIH).
+Practitioners who successfully meet specific education and work-experience requirements and pass a written examination administered by the Board for Global EHS Credentialing (BGC) are authorized to use the term Certified Industrial Hygienist (CIH) or the discontinued Certified Associate Industrial Hygienist (CAIH).
 Both of these terms have been codified into law in many states in the United States to identify minimum qualifications of individuals having oversight over certain activities that may affect employee and general public health.

 After the initial certification, the CIH or CAIH maintains their certification by meeting on-going requirements for ethical behavior, education, and professional activities (e.g., active practice, technical committees, publishing, teaching).

-ABIH certification examinations are offered during a spring and fall testing window each year at more than 400 locations worldwide.
+Certification examinations are offered during a spring and fall testing window each year worldwide.

 The CIH designation is the most well known and recognized industrial hygiene designation throughout the world.
-There are approximately 6800 CIHs in the world making ABIH the largest industrial hygiene certification organization.
+There are approximately 6800 CIHs in the world making BGC the largest industrial hygiene certification organization.
 The CAIH certification program was discontinued in 2006.
 Those who were certified as a CAIH retain their certification through ongoing certification maintenance.
-People who are currently certified by the ABIH can be found in a public roster.
+People who are currently certified by BGC can be found in a public roster.

-The ABIH is a recognized certification board by the International Occupational Hygiene Association (IOHA).
-The CIH certification has been accredited internationally by the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC 17024) (see ANSI).
-In the United States, the CIH has been accredited by the Council of Engineering and Scientific Specialty Boards [CESB].
+The BGC is a recognized certification board by the International Occupational Hygiene Association (IOHA).
+The CIH certification has been accredited internationally by the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC 17024).
+In the United States, the CIH has been accredited by the Council of Engineering and Scientific Specialty Boards (CESB).

-The Association of Professional Industrial Hygienists, Inc. (APIH) was established in 1994 to offer credentialing to industrial hygienists who meet the education and experience requirements found in Tennessee Code Annotated, Title 62, Chapter 40.
-APIH adopted the Tennessee Code as its basis for credentialing because it was the first legal definition in the United States of an industrial hygienist in terms of education and experience.
-The APIH Registration Committee investigates and verifies, through electronic means or correspondence, both educational and experience accomplishments claimed by each applicant for registration.
-The Committee determines the appropriate level of registration, Registered Industrial Hygienist or Registered Professional Industrial Hygienist, and then authorizes the registration certificate to be issued.